MycroftAI/documentation/_posts/2018-08-06-mimic-2-is-live.md

 &nbsp;

 <span style="font-weight: 400;">Voice is a personal choice, and Mimic allows you to select or create a voice that fits your style and pre</span><span style="font-weight: 400;">ference.
 To start using this new voice, change the Voice option in your <a href="https://home.mycroft.ai/#/setting/basic" target="_blank" rel="noopener">Home settings</a> to American Male (Beta).
 That's it!
 Your devices will update to use the new voice after a minute.
 You can also tell Mycroft to “update your configuration.”</span>

+Mimic2 will be on a 3 month trial and then will be a feature for <a href="https://mycroft.ai/product/mycroft-supporter/" target="_blank" rel="noopener">Mycroft Supporters</a>.

 <span style="font-weight: 400;">Below is a technical explanation of Mimic.
 You can continue if you like to see what’s happening under the hood.</span>
 <h2>What is the new architecture of Mimic?</h2>